alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 You will also be able to view the deployed stack in you configured AWS Account and AWS Region in the AWS CloudFormation console.

+## Clean Up / Delete IIAS

+To delete IIAS from your account, please go into the CloudFormation on the AWS Console and delete the stack that has been deployed.
+This would delete all the stack resources including Lambda functions, SNS Topic, CloudWatch Event Rule and KMS Key.
+Resources that are created during any previous scans from IIAS such as EC2 CloudWatch Alarms & SageMaker LifeCycle Configs would have to be deleted manually.
+You may also remove any tags added to the instances for IIAS

 ## Architecture

 IIAS consists of